-Session 2.
-Development of Earth System Model components

 Session 3.
+Development of Earth System Model components.

-Land surface processes: observations, models, data assimilation
+Session 4.
+Land surface processes: observations, models, data assimilation.

 The conference welcomes contributions on Earth system model components development, in particular, atmosphere, ocean and land surface processes model development (including dynamical cores development), representation of uncertainties in initial data and models, data and informational systems for Earth sciences.
 Also of interest are regional transdisciplinary applied topics covered by the Future Earth Program and its Northern Eurasia Future Initiative subproject.
 Working languages of the CITES Conference are Russian and English.
 Simultaneous translation into English will be provided.

 The CITES event will be held at the Marchuk Institute of Numerical Mathematics RAS premises in Moscow.

 To apply for participation in the school firstly please visit CITES 2019 page at the ICTP web site (http://indico.ictp.it/event/8739/) and select the link “Apply here” in the left column.
 Then enter to the ICTP e-portal (https://e-portal.ictp.it/applicant/login) and fill in the application form.
 If you do not yet have an ICTP account, use the “New Account” button on the right to create one firstly.

 The deadline is 1 February, 2019.

 There is a limited support for participants from developing countries provided by ICTP.